Bauxitedev/bitmapflow/README.md

 A short summary:

 1. Drag and drop your image into the program.
 It can be an animated gif, a spritesheet, or individual frames.
-If you don't have any sprite laying around you can find some in the `examples` folder in this repository.
+If you don't have any sprites laying around you can find some in the `examples` folder in this repository.
 2. Tweak the parameters.
 3. Open the File menu to export the results as an animated gif, a spritesheet, or individual frames.